-The following panel presented some of the economic benefits of cycling with the focus on cycling tourism.
+The following panel presented some of the economic benefits of cycling with a focus on cycling tourism.
 Although a very important aspect, it could explore more of the impacts in daily urban matters.
 For a more comprehensive view of economic benefits I recommend the book Bikenomics by Elly Blue.

-Fun fact, Dr. Arne Elias referred to our National cycling Strategy as a Squeaky Wheel Bicycle.
+Fun fact, Dr. Arne Elias referred to our National Cycling Strategy as a Squeaky Wheel Bicycle.

 The last panel in the morning brought some unusual perspectives about winter cycling, long-distance commuting and bike logistics.
 This last aspect of urban transportation is easily forgotten in discussions about active transportation.
-To learn more about the impact of Bike Logistics in a big city, I recommend the research that won the Cycling Visionary Award in Vienna, five years ago.
+To learn more about the impact of Bike Logistics in a big city, I recommend looking at the research that won the Cycling Visionary Award in Vienna, five years ago.
 The Case Study is in Rio de Janeiro, host city of one the biggest cycling conferences this year (Velo-City 2018).
 The video below is in Portuguese but has English subtitles.